Data Migration Strategy & Execution

 Edit in Excel:

-• Suitable for small updates
+• Suitable for small-to-medium updates (hundreds of records)

 CSV Import via Data Migration: